AakashBelide/DSA/README.md

 # DSA :white_check_mark:
 - **You are never too late :clock12:.** Start your preparation as soon as possible to have an edge over others.

-- Try to start your preparation in your 2nd year itself as it can be helpful in cracking the on-campus internships which have greater chances of getting converted to PPO and you can concentrate on other things during placement season.
+- Try to start your preparation in your 2nd year itself as it can help crack the on-campus internships which have greater chances of getting converted to PPO and you can concentrate on other things during the placement season.

 - Try to do **minimum :three::five::zero:**+ questions (good quality).
-Preferably concentrate more on medium level questions.
-Be consistent and solve question everyday.
+Preferably concentrate more on medium-level questions.
+Be consistent and solve questions every day.

-- Be thorough in atleast **:one:** language (C++ or Java or Python).
+- Be thorough in at least **:one:** language (C++ or Java or Python).
 If you are going ahead with Python, try to have a backup language (either C++ or Java) in which you know the basics of coding as some companies do not allow Python but it is very rare.
-The main reason is that many codes might give TLE in Python and the same code in other language would work perfectly. **I have added few codes in Python as I could not find a single place where the solutions for various questions are in Python.
+The main reason is that many codes might give TLE in Python and the same code in other languages would work perfectly. **I have added few codes in Python as I could not find a single place where the solutions for various questions are in Python.
 I will try to add more solutions in the future.**

 - Make sure you know Java and C++ to understand the basic syntax as many technical MCQs are in these languages.